Mastering Project Cost Calculator

 If you choose this option, initial masters are guaranteed to be delivered to you within 72 hours from the time the files and data are submitted.

 From there, most revisions can be done the same or next day depending on the timing and complexity of the revision requests.

 Choose this option if you favor a more natural sounding master.
 A dynamic and natural sounding master comes at the expense of some overall loudness, but is often more pleasing to listen to in context.
 A more dynamic master can actually have much more impact than a master that is extremely loud if the mixing and mastering are tastefully done.
 By preserving the dynamic range of your master, you are leaving some headroom for the loud parts to get loud, and the quieter parts to remain quieter.

 It’s a very subjective decision that also depends on the qualities of your performances, recording, and mixing.
 Remember that louder does not always equal better and you can’t have a master with both an extremely high average loudness and an extremely dynamic master at the same time.
 It’s a give and take process.

-Choose this option if the main objective of your mastering session is to achieve a loud master.
-Generally speaking, the louder the master, more compromises to the dynamic range and sonic characteristics must be made as the level is pushed louder.
+Choose this option if the main objective of your mastering session is to achieve a loud master, without regard to how the streaming services may end up turning it WAY down anyway.
+Generally speaking, the louder the master, more compromises to the dynamic range, transients/clarity, and sonic characteristics must be made as the level is pushed to extremely loud levels.

 In the digital world, all material reaches a certain point in which making it louder involves compression and/or digital limiting.
 This will induce sonic artifacts into your music that can work well for some styles of music, but are not pleasing or ideal for all styles of music.
 Extremely loud masters will begin to sound harsh and aggressive when they reach a certain point.